botpress/packages/yargs-extra/readme.md

   },
   oauth: {
     type: 'boolean',
-    description: 'Weither or not to use oauth'
+    description: 'Whether or not to use oauth'
   }
 })